rf1424/procedural-fireball/README.md

 # [Project 1: Noise](https://github.com/CIS-566-Fall-2022/hw01-fireball-base)

+My vertex shader makes use of 2 layers of value noise to create the bumy effect at the tip of the fire.
+It also insets the tip, and wiggles it using an oscillating function.

+My fragment shader makes use of fbm.
+I use the uv coordinates and time to get this fbm effect in 2D space, and discard certain pixels under the given threshold.
+I also offset the position using noise, find the length of the distorted position and use it to sample color from the cosine gradient function by iq.

+I made presets of these gradients which the user can toggle using gradientType in the GUI.

 ## Objective

 Get comfortable with using WebGL and its shaders to generate an interesting 3D, continuous surface using a multi-octave noise algorithm.